What Is A Moondance?

 How Much Money Has Been Raised?

-To date Moondance has raised approximately £35,000 with the majority of funds being donated to Breast Cancer Now (formerly Breakthrough Breast Cancer) but has also supported a range of national and local charities.
+To date Moondance has raised just over £50,000 with the majority of funds being donated to Breast Cancer Now (formerly Breakthrough Breast Cancer) but has also supported a range of national and local charities.
 See “Raising Money” page for more details on this.

 What Are Moondance’s Plans For The Future?

 Given the overwhelmingly positive response that each event has had we believe that many women from across the UK would be keen to attend a Moondance in their local area.
 We would like to make it easy for women to organise their own event – either because they love dancing and/or because they want to raise money for charity.
 We are steadily promoting the Moondance idea across the country, supplying women who are interested in running an event with a step by step guide and key promotional materials to those wishing to run their own local Moondance.

 Ultimately we would love to see an annual Moondance event, or even more frequent, in every town across the country – getting thousands of women dancing, having fun, feeling good and raising money for a host of worthwhile causes.